svendahlstrand/supervision/README.md

 ### Prerequisites

-On OS X you should be good to go out of the box.
+On macOS you should be good to go out of the box.
 On Linux you may have to install [davfs2][2].

 And of course it helps to have a copy and license for SiteVision. ;)